eu-ssi/eussi.org/README.md

 ### Why Zola and not X?

-Radovan: sorry, personal choice but I have been working with a number of static site generators and this one stands out in terms of design, good defaults, folder layout, functionality, and minimal dependencies.
+Radovan: Sorry, personal choice but I have been working with a number of static site generators and this one stands out in terms of design, good defaults, folder layout, functionality, and minimal dependencies.
 And also no problem to migrate to something else if that simplifies maintenance.
 This was just to get